 Divide the strips of dough into rectangular small post card size pieces, and, using a fluted wheel, cut two or three slashes in the middle of each piece.
 Deep fry the chiacchiere, keeping the vegetable oil at 175 Celsius/347 F.

 On the flour: according to Mr Biasetto (and other top Italian patissiers) a strong bread should be used for chiacchiere: this would allow the dough to be rolled out transparently thin and then to be fried without it absorbing too much oil.
 I have never had issues using a softer, lower protein plain flour, which I think delivers a better, more tender feel.
+UPDATE: I did try with MANITOBA and the chiacchiere puffed up more in the oil, as Biasetto says.
+I would now use manitoba as my first choice

 On deep frying the chiacchiere: my recommended temperature of 175 C/347 F is ideal.
 I have seen recipes suggesting to deep fry the chiacchiere at a higher temperature: I think that is a mistake, because the risk of burning them is high.
 Chiacchiere should be a delicate gold colour, no more.